dmcteigue/github-slideshow/_posts/0000-01-02-dmcteigue.md

 layout: slide
 title: "Welcome to our second slide"
 ---
-There are assumptions neing made that are not clear!
+There are assumptions being made that are not clear!
+Lots of them.
 Use the left arrow to go back!